 Crude oil is supplied to the Coffeyville and Wynnewood refineries through the wholly-owned gathering system and by pipeline.
-The petroleum business has continued to increase the number of barrels of crude oil supplied through its crude oil gathering system in 2014 and it now has the capacity of supplying approximately 60,000 barrels per day ("bpd") of crude oil to the refineries.
-For the year ended December 31, 2014, the gathering system supplied approximately 37% of the Coffeyville refinery's crude oil demand and 21% of the Wynnewood refinery's crude oil demand, respectively.
+The petroleum business has continued to increase the number of barrels of crude oil supplied through its crude oil gathering system in 2015 and it now has the capacity of supplying over 65,000 bpd of crude oil to the refineries.
+For the year ended December 31, 2015, the gathering system supplied approximately 39% of both of the Coffeyville and Wynnewood refineries' crude oil demand.